 The series opens with a story based in Iceland, taking place in the near future.
 Jones describes it as a “beautiful, more personal study.”
 Its plot bears some resemblance to series one episode ‘The Entire History of You’.
 In both nightmarish tales, old memories can be stored and restored – “dredged up”, in Jones’ words.
 “We follow Andrea Riseborough, a woman trying to solve a dilemma…,” she says, cryptically.

 Jodie Foster (Silence of the Lambs, Panic Room) directs episode two, which takes place in American suburbia.
 It tackles a modern-day dilemma – how do parents teach their kids to deal with technology responsibly?
-“I always hope that whatever we tackle, it’s never on the nose and just more in the background but this episode asks how do you be a responsible mother in a world in which you can be all-powerful and omnipresent,” Jones says.
+“I always hope that whatever we tackle, it’s never on the nose and just more in the background but this episode asks how do you be a responsible mother in a world in which you can be all-powerful and omnipresent,” producer Annabel Jones told The Independent.
 She calls the episode a “very human story.”

 Although episode three doesn’t directly tackle the world of Tinder and Grindr, Jones admits it’s “pertinent to the contemporary dating scene.”
+From the trailer, it looks like it centres on a compulsory dating platform called “the System”.
 Expect “quite a lot of sex,” a lot more humour than the previous episodes, and a slightly smaller dose of apocalyptic tech gloom.
-“People will enjoy this one with a little smile,” she says.
+“People will enjoy this one with a little smile,” Jones says.

-We don’t know a great deal about episode five, expect that it’s a Black Mirror first.
-Metalhead will be the show’s first black-and-white episode. “[…] it feels the creative decision was earned by the world we’re portraying,” Jones says.
+We don’t know a great deal about episode five, except that it’s a Black Mirror first.
+Metalhead will be the show’s first black-and-white episode, starring Maxine Peake and a mysterious dog.
+“It feels the creative decision was earned by the world we’re portraying,” Jones says.

 The cast for Black Mirror season four has been confirmed.